cla-cif/movie-DB-2000s/README.md

 7. The 10 worst films of the decade.
 8. The most profitable films in terms of return of investment.
 9. Top 10 box-office flops: the most unprofitable films.
-1. The content ratings and their average IMDB Score.
+10. The content ratings and their average IMDB Score. <br>

 After the choice is validated and the output displayed, the user is asked whether he wants to retrieve the data again or perform a search.

 ### Search option